deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

     kubectl exec -ti -n d8-system deploy/deckhouse -- deckhouse-controller helper change-registry --user my-user --password my-password registry.example.com/deckhouse
     ```

-  * If the registry uses a self-signed certificate, put the root CA certificate that validates the registry's HTTPS certificate to file `ca.crt` in the Deckhouse Pod and add the `--ca-file ca.crt` option to the script or put the content of CA into a variable.
+  * If the registry uses a self-signed certificate, put the root CA certificate that validates the registry's HTTPS certificate to file `/tmp/ca.crt` in the Deckhouse Pod and add the `--ca-file /tmp/ca.crt` option to the script or put the content of CA into a variable as follows:

     ```shell
     $ CA_CONTENT=$(cat <<EOF